-(2) "When on the downwind leg, the governor increase-decrease switch will be activated to normal operating rpm, and the throttle, subsequently, reduced manually to maintain 200 rpm less than normal operating rpm.
+(2) When on the downwind leg, the governor increase-decrease switch will be activated to the full-increase position (full beep) and the throttle subsequently reduced manually to maintain operating rpm.
 The governor switch will remain in the AUTO position.
-The aircraft will then be flown through a complete normal approach and landing.
-To reestablish normal operating rpm, increase the throttle to the FULL-OPEN position manually."
+The aircraft will then be flown through a completed normal approach and landing.
+To reestablish normal operating rpm, increase the throttle to the full-open position manually and beep the rpm down to that desired.